Please ensure JavaScript is enabled for purposes of website accessibility Diagnosing Thyroid Eye Disease | TEPEZZA® (teprotumumab-trbw) for HCPs

 CAS

-CAS measurements may be required
+CAS measurements may be required for treatment approval

 • The score at each efficacy assessment is the number of all items present24